10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens

 Can you swim at Gulf Islands National Seashore?

+Yes, you can swim here.
 Be mindful of weather conditions and rip tides.
 The beaches have flags designating water conditions for safety.

 Can you walk around Fort Pickens?

-Yes, walking around the fort is so much fun!
+Yes, walking around the fort is surreal.
 You can go in and out of a lot of spaces.
+It is interesting to explore and read the historical signs around the facility.

 We visited in May 2021, and the road flooded.
 The island was closed temporarily for a few hours.
 We visited again in May 2022, and the water was calm and crystal clear.
-It was paradise!
+It was paradise.

 Is there an entrance fee for Gulf Islands National Seashore Fort Pickens?